EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training: Experiments

-We compare our method with other neural video delivery methods, including agDNN~\cite{agDNN_2017} where a video is super-resolved by a content-agnostic DNN (\ie, a pre-trained model without overfitting), NAS~\cite{NAS_2018} that fine-tunes the pre-trained model to fit all patches of the video without patch sampling, LiveNAS~\cite{LiveNAS_2020} that randomly samples patches to train the content-aware model, and EMT~\cite{EMT_2022} that calculates the patch PSNR heatmap to select the $r\%$ most challenging patches of each frame to train the SR model.
+We compare our method with other neural video delivery methods, including agDNN~\cite{agDNN_2017}, where a video is super-resolved by a content-agnostic DNN (i.e., a pre-trained model without overfitting), NAS~\cite{NAS_2018} that fine-tunes the pre-trained model to fit all patches of the video without patch sampling, LiveNAS~\cite{LiveNAS_2020} that randomly samples patches to train the content-aware model, and EMT~\cite{EMT_2022} that calculates the patch PSNR heatmap to select the $r\%$ most challenging patches of each frame to train the SR model.
 To assess the overfitting quality, we train content-aware SR models using the same pre-trained SR model.
 In the EPS method, the histogram distributions of $SF$ and $TF$ differ across video contents, leading to variations in the number of patches used for training.
 Here, we set the number of clusters to two in EPS and calculate the average number of training patches used across all videos.
 For different patch sampling methods, all training parameters and the number of training patches are kept constant, with the only difference being the selected patches.
+Since EPS dynamically determines the number of selected patches for each video sequence, we align all baseline methods with the average selection ratio produced by EPS, selecting the same number of top-ranked patches for each sequence to ensure a fair comparison.

 For training with only small subsets of data, there are some similar approaches, such as dataset distillation~\cite{wang2018dataset_distillation} and active learning~\cite{zhang2022galaxy_activelearning}.
 However, these methods are not applicable to the content-aware SR model training task in this paper.
 First, we aim to select a small portion of data for model overfitting on video content, so it is important to preserve the original data details.
 Fine-tuning the model based on a synthesized dataset may not adequately address the overfitting problem and could result in suboptimal performance.
 Therefore, we do not compare with dataset distillation.
 Secondly, utilizing a deep neural network for patch selection is costly for our task.
 Such network training would result in additional time requirements and increased computational overhead.
 Identifying and labeling the impact of each patch on the model's performance is also expensive.
 Given a $p$-frame video with $q$ patches per frame, $2^{(p\times q)}$ training sessions are required to obtain labels.
 To mitigate these expenses, we only consider training-free approaches.